 Manchester City haven’t made it past the Champions League last eight in the Pep Guardiola era.
 That doesn’t stop them being football betting favourites for the 2020-21 edition of the competition.

 Like Chelsea pre-2012, like the star-led incarnation of PSG, it’s common to see the Champions League deemed as the ‘one City really want’.
-They will be a popular choice in Champions League expert picks this season...
+They will be a popular choice in Champions League predictions this season...

 Can Man City Win The Champions League?